nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 ##### C2A – MAC-902886-2014 – Naked photo incident

-31     Chia is alleged to have taken naked photos of Moe Moe Than in the living room because Moe Moe Than did not give Celeste sufficient water, causing Celeste to suffer constipation.[\[note: 6\]](#Ftn_6) When the family returned home, Chia instructed Moe Moe Than to remove all her clothing and used a red camera to take a photograph of her naked body.
+31     Chia is alleged to have taken naked photos of Moe Moe Than in the living room because Moe Moe Than did not give Celeste sufficient water, causing Celeste to suffer constipation.[^6] When the family returned home, Chia instructed Moe Moe Than to remove all her clothing and used a red camera to take a photograph of her naked body.
 Moe Moe Than said that the camera had a flash.
 Chia then laughed at her and showed the naked photo to Fitriyah who was present at the time.

 32     This earlier version of this charge alleged that the incident took place on the night of 22 January 2012, i.e. Chinese New Year Eve.
 The timeframe was subsequently broadened to cover the entire employment period.
-Even under cross-examination, Moe Moe Than stood by her version that the incident took place on 22 January 2012.[\[note: 7\]](#Ftn_7) Moe Moe Than also stood by her version that the camera had a flash because she saw a flash.[\[note: 8\]](#Ftn_8)
+Even under cross-examination, Moe Moe Than stood by her version that the incident took place on 22 January 2012.[^7] Moe Moe Than also stood by her version that the camera had a flash because she saw a flash.[^8]

 33     Moe Moe Than further alleged that Chia had told her to sleep in the toilet that evening without her clothes.
 However, Tay returned home and discovered Moe Moe Than in the toilet and asked her to get dressed.